SweeXordious/GreetingChain/README.md

 # HelloWorld Chain

-It is an Application specific blockchain, built using the `Cosmos SDK` on top of `Tindermint`, that handles `greeting` messages, written in `Go`.
+It is an Application specific blockchain, built using the `Cosmos SDK` on top of `Tindermint` in `Go`, that handles `greeting` messages.

 ### Features